1971 Australian Open – Women's singles

 Two-time defending champion Margaret Court defeated Evonne Goolagong in the final, 2–6, 7–6(7–0), 7–5 to win the women's singles tennis title at the 1971 Australian Open.
-It was her tenth Australian Open title, her sixth consecutive major singles title and her 21st major singles title overall.
+It was her tenth Australian Open singles title, sixth consecutive major singles title, and 21st major singles title overall.

 Seeds

 The first and second seeds receive a bye into the second round.